pdf-raku/PDF-Class-raku/README.md

     my $viewer-prefs = $doc.ViewerPreferences //= {};
     $viewer-prefs.Duplex = 'DuplexFlipShortEdge';
     $viewer-prefs.NonFullScreenPageMode = 'UseOutlines';
-    # ...etc, see PDF::Doc::Type::ViewerPreferences
+    # ...etc, see PDF::Struct::ViewerPreferences
 ```

 ### General Content and Graphics

-The PDF::Doc::Contents::Gfx role is performed by PDF::Doc::Type::Page (as shown here), and also PDF::Doc::Type::Pattern and PDF::Doc::Type::XObject::Form.
+The PDF::Struct::Doc::Contents::Gfx role is performed by PDF::Struct::Page (as shown here), and also PDF::Struct::Pattern and PDF::Struct::XObject::Form.

 #### Text

 `.say` and `.print` are simple convenience methods for displaying simple blocks of text with optional line-wrapping, alignment and kerning.

 ```
-use PDF::Doc;
+use PDF::Struct::Doc;
-use PDF::Doc::Type::Catalog;
+use PDF::Struct::Catalog;
-my $doc = PDF::Doc.new;
+my $doc = PDF::Struct::Doc.new;
 my $page = $doc.add-page;
 my $font = $page.core-font( :family<Helvetica> );